 Weather can be both a cause of disasters and a hazard in responding to them.
 Specific meteorological parameters impact disaster response and mitigation.
 A preparedness exercise by the State of Arizona Eastern Region illustrates how automatic weather monitoring technology can enhance disaster preparedness and help mitigate adverse weather factors during a response.

-In October 2005 the State of Arizona conducted a full-scale, mass-casualty exercise to test the Eastern Region’s disaster mitigation capabilities including incident command, police, HazMat, communications, and decontamination.
+The State of Arizona conducted a full-scale, mass-casualty exercise to test the Eastern Region’s disaster mitigation capabilities including incident command, police, HazMat, communications, and decontamination.
 Participating agencies included the State of Arizona Division of Emergency Management, the Pinal County Office of Emergency Management, the Casa Grande Fire Department, and over 30 other agencies including emergency managers, medical teams, and fire departments wearing multiple hats.

 Timing of the exercise took place on the heels of the Hurricane Katrina catastrophe, so there was considerable interest from FEMA, as well as state and federal legislators and dignitaries who attended the event.